tnebooks/12th-physics/content.en/docs/wave-optics/_index.md

             url: https://www.amazon.in/Sears-Zemanskys-University-Physics-Mechanics/dp/8131759857
 ---

+# CHAPTER 7  WAVE OPTICS

-> An age is called dark, not because the light fails to shine, but because people refuse to see. — James Albert Michener
+An age is called dark, not because the light fails to shine, but because people refuse to see. — James Albert Michener

+## LEARNING OBJECTIVES

+In this unit, the students are exposed to,

+The wave aspect of light.
+The proof for law of reflection and refraction.
+The phenomena like interference, diffraction and polarisation.
+The terms like magnification and resolving power etc. The different optical instruments like microscope, telescope etc.

 ## 7.1 THEORIES ON LIGHT